- 2 green onions, sliced

 - In a nonstick skillet, saute onions and garlic in oil until tender.
 Add the scallops, parsley and basil; cook and stir over medium heat until scallops are firm and opaque.
 Add the vermouth or broth, salt and pepper; cook, uncovered, over medium-low heat for 1 minute.

 - Divide mixture evenly between two ovenproof 1-1/2-cup dishes.
 Sprinkle with bread crumbs; dot with butter.
-Broil 4-6 in. from the heat until crumbs are golden.
+Broil 4-6 in. from heat until scallops are firm and opaque and bread crumbs are golden brown.
 Yield: 2 servings.